stgreenb/webex-xml-nodejs/README.md

 </serv:message>
 `
 ```
 Now all that needs to be added is the command to send the request (via POST) to the webex api and show us the results.
-In this case we'll log response.data which is the response that was provided by the server, but the response schemea from Axios comtians a lot more.
+In this case we'll log response.data which is the response that was provided by the server, but the response schema from Axios contains a lot more.

 ```
 axios.post('https://api.webex.com/WBXService/XMLService', xml)